-Richard F. McMahon, Jr., is Vice President, Energy Supply and Finance for the Edison Electric Institute (EEI).
+Richard McMahon is Vice President, Energy Supply and Finance for the Edison Electric Institute.
 In this capacity, he leads the two groups within EEI, the Energy Supply Group and the Finance, Tax and Accounting Group.

-Mr. McMahon directs the industry’s finance and Wall Street activities including financial analysis, investor relations, accounting and tax issues, including advocacy, before the Securities and Exchange Commission, as well as credit and wholesale market issues before the Federal Energy Regulatory Commission.
-He alsp leads the industry’s advocacy on OTC Derivatives and Financial Reform before the Congress and the Commodities Futures Trading Commission.
-He directs the Energy Supply staff in advancing public policy issues in fossil and renewable power, hydropower, fuel diversity, and rail transportation issues.
+Mr. McMahon leads the industry activities on renewable energy and distributed generation.
+He directs the industry’s finance and Wall Street activities including financial analysis, investor relations, accounting and tax issues including advocacy before the Securities and Exchange Commission, as well as wholesale market issues before the Federal Energy Regulatory Commission.
+This includes all industry activities related to the use and transportation of natural gas.
+Also, he leads the industry’s advocacy on Dodd-Frank Act issues before the Congress and the Commodities Futures Trading Commission.
+He directs the Energy Supply staff in advancing public policy issues in fossil and renewable power, hydropower, fuel diversity and rail transportation issues.

 Mr. McMahon was the founder of the EnviroTech Venture Capital Fund, capitalized at $52 million, and currently sits on its Advisory Board and Technical Liaison Committee.